Home Music Experiencing Electric Zoo from a Different Perspective

 High energy during Kaskade | Photo by Alexander Leandry Fresh Music Freaks

 Day one of the festival had one of the best sets of the weekend by Chris Lorenzo.
 This is where I found the New Empire Shufflers meet up.
 In such a small space under the tent, they were able to create a high energy dance circle.
-The you get from dancing with others during a music set is incredible.
+The love you get from dancing with others during a house music set is incredible.
 Walking around on the first two days of the festival was underwhelming since the lineup didn’t cater much to my taste.
 I missing the dirty house and techno beats that I’m used to.
 Seeing all of my friends who had come from out of state was the major highlight of Electric Zoo for the tenth anniversary.
 New York is a wonderful destination for travel in general, and adding a festival into the mix makes it an unforgettable experience for all, regardless of your particular style of music choice.

 After day one of Electric Zoo, I was excited to hear my kind of music.
-I spent the whole day hearing heavy dubstep/ and I was craving some techno.
+I spent the whole day hearing heavy dubstep/bass and I was craving some techno.
 Of course, there are the official Electric Zoo afterparties, but those are not the only option.
 In order to avoid to massive afterparty crowd from the festival, I chose to go to elsewhere in Brooklyn.
 I was excited to hear some bass-heavy techno by Julia Govor that made up for the techno energy I missed at during the actual festival.

 Tiesto